top of page

 Values mapping

 Values are universal concepts with very personal meanings.
-Freedom, fairness, community and security: what meanings these and other values have depend on who you are and what life experiences you have had.
+Freedom, fairness, community, security: what meanings these and other values have depend on who you are and what life experiences you have had.

-To facilitate this PHRONETIK frames a complex issue as a set of discrete trade-offs between values promoted or undermined by the various consequences of accepting or rejecting a proposed course of action.
-Each participant is asked to select which values they care about most and use writable hexagons to define those values means from their individual points of view.
+To facilitate this, PHRONETIK frames a complex issue as a set of discrete trade-offs between values promoted or undermined by the various consequences of accepting or rejecting a proposed course of action.
+Each participant is asked to select which values they care about most and use writable hexagons to define what those values mean to them.

-These values statements are combined into clusters to display a formative map of the group's values system which expresses the weight that participants give to each of the values at stake in the problem.
-This supports a shared understanding of the criteria participants are prioritising as they examine the debate map and evaluate the proposal together.
+These value statements are combined into clusters to display a formative map of the group's value system which expresses the weight participants give to each of the values at stake in the problem.
+This supports a shared understanding of the criteria used to evaluate the desirability of the proposal's different consequences as the group examines the debate map together.

 bottom of page